Get the hottest deals

-Biomass boilers are very similar to conventional gas boilers in that they provide heating systems for your home.
+Biomass boilers are very similar to conventional gas boilers and other types of boilers in that they provide heating systems for your home.

 However, instead of using gas, oil or other fossil fuels, in the combustion process, they instead use sustainably sourced biomass fuels made from wood.

 We all know that there is a huge push for each of us to reduce our carbon footprint to prevent long-term climate change.